Indian black money: Sources of black money income

 The root cause for the increasing rate of black money in the country is the lack of strict punishments for the offenders.
 The criminals pay bribes to the tax authorities to hide their corrupt activities.
 Thus, they are rarely punished by the judge.
 The criminals who conceal their accounts from the government authorities include big politicians, film stars, cricketers, and businessmen.

 Some Indian corporations practice transfer mispricing, by under-invoicing their exports and over-invoicing their imports from tax haven countries such as Singapore, UAE, and Hong Kong.
 Thus, the promoters of the public limited companies who hold rarely more than 10% of share capital, earn black money abroad at the cost of majority share holders and tax income to the Indian government.
 By the year 2008, the cumulative Illicit Financial Out flows from the country touched US$452 billion.

 Political organizations, corrupt politicians and government officials take bribes from foreign companies then park or invest the money abroad in tax havens for transferring to India when needed.
 In addition, locally earned bribes, funds and collections are often routed abroad through hawala channels in order to evade Indian tax authorities and consequent legal implications.

 In the Vodafone-Hutchison tax case, a foreign multinational company also evaded tax payments in India by making transactions with shell companies registered in tax haven countries.

 The unlawfully acquired money kept abroad is routed back to India by the round tripping processes.
-Round tripping involves getting the money out of one country, sending it to a place like Mauritius and then, dressed up to look like foreign capital, sending it back home to earn tax-favoured profits.
+Round tripping involves getting the money out of one country, sending it to a place like Mauritius and then, dressed up to look like foreign capital, sending it back home to earn non favourable profits.